 - If a student can access 25% - 49% of the credits in a degree or certificate program from consortia institutions versus the institution that enrolls the student and awards the degree, the institution must notify the Commission of the consortial arrangement.

 Changes identified as requiring Commission notification are included in the institution’s accreditation provided that the institution provides timely notification to the Commission through the Institutional Update and other data reporting instruments established by the Commission according to a schedule established by the Commission.
-(In situations where 24% or less of the credits in a degree or certificate program are coming from consortial partner(s), no Commission notification is required.)
+(In situations where 24% or less of the credits in a degree or certificate program are coming from the consortial partner(s), no Commission notification is required.)

 When to Use the Substantive Change Application Form for Consortial Arrangements

-Consortial arrangements identified as requiring prior Commission approval before implementation shall be included in the institution’s accreditation only after the Commission has reviewed the change and has formally acted to approve the change.
+Consortial arrangements identified as requiring prior Commission approval prior to implementation shall be included in the institution’s accreditation only after the Commission has reviewed the change and has formally acted to approve the change.
 The institution initiates its change request using the Change Application Form for Consortial Arrangements provided on the Commission’s Web site.

-If all of the institutions participating in the consortium are accredited by the Commission, the institutions are invited to submit a consolidated application form.
+If all of the institutions participating in the consortium are accredited by the Higher Learning Commission, the institutions are invited to submit a consolidated application form.
 Each institution in the arrangement should specify percentage of the credits it offers with respect to each degree program available through the consortial relationship.
 Those institutions requiring approval will receive formal approval whereas those institutions needing to notify the Commission will have satisfied their obligation.